spf13/spf13-vim/README.md

 You'll need to adjust your `prelude-modules.el` file once the installation is done.

+After you've uncommented a module you should either restart Emacs or evaluate the module `require` expression with <kbd>C-x C-e</kbd>.

 ## Running

 Nothing fancy here.
 Just start Emacs as usual.
 Personally I run Emacs